open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/resources.md

 indicate latency in your system, you can narrow it down to a specific container, pod, or Kubernetes deployment.

 ## Resource Detection

-The PHP SDK detects resources from a variety of sources:
+The PHP SDK detects resources from a variety of sources, and by default will use all available resource detectors:

 - environment (`OTEL_RESOURCE_ATTRIBUTES`, `OTEL_SERVICE_NAME`)
 - host information